NsamaChibulu/Project2Services/README.md

 # Project Brief

 This project flows nicely from the first project.
 In the previous application, we were able to create, read, update, and delete anime entries associated with each month.
 In this project , two services are being created; an Anime service and a Manga’s service.
 The app will then be able to display, in a frontend, the Anime the user should watch for that month, and also the Manga they should read for that Month.
-If the user gets one of the big 3 (One Piece, Bleach or Naruto) , the merge service that is responsible for combining te Anime and Managa selections will work to create a message on whether the anime or manga is good ir now.
+If the user gets one of the big 3 (One Piece, Bleach or Naruto) , a thrid service, the merge service, that is responsible for combining the Anime and Manga selections will work to create a message on whether the anime or manga is good or not.
 The output displayed changes every time there is a refresh.

 # Project Requirements

-The project followed the SFIA (Skills Framework for the Information Age) framework and wwas in the form of web-based applications.
+The project follows the SFIA (Skills Framework for the Information Age) framework and was in the form of web-based applications.
 The requirements were then used to create a MoSCoW table to highlight key features of the minimum viable product.

 ![image](https://user-images.githubusercontent.com/82107226/123118401-820cca00-d43a-11eb-8fca-4fa5fca9d002.png)